usunnapu/content-gitops/Install Steps.md

       deployment.apps/flux created

-      Note: All above objects are created using https://github.com/usunnapu/content-gitops/blob/master/docs/Flux_Install_Yaml.md
+      Note: All above objects are created using https://github.com/usunnapu/content-gitops/blob/master/docs/Flux_Install_Yaml.md to list the install YAML file through CLI, remove "kubectl apply -f" from the above command and it will dump the YAML file

     - verify that all pods/resources under flux namespace are up/running kubectl get all -n flux